Where Volunteerstill the soilTo Feed Their Neighbors

 The project has been a success.
-Now in its sixth season, Judea Garden has grown, harvested and distributed 20,000 lbs. of fresh produce to members of our community with limited financial resources.
-We have seen an increase in use of 15% – 20% in our target towns of Washington and New Milford and have extended our help to Kent, Sharon, Torrington and Waterbury.
+At the end of its tenth season, Judea Garden has grown, harvested and distributed 36,000 lbs. of fresh produce to members of our community with limited financial resources.
+We have seen an increase in use of 15% – 20% in our target towns of Washington and New Milford and have extended our help to Warren, Torrington and Waterbury.

-With community help, the garden will continue to grow.
+With community help, the garden continues to grow.
+A second garden has been created allowing us to grow more perennial crops while beds go fallow to re-energize the soil.
 Through the use of cold frames, covers and low tunnels we now harvest from April through November and we will continue to find new ways to increase efficiency and production.

 Our goal for the future is to ensure the sustainability and security of the program itself.
 Please help us make a difference.

 - Donations of time, money and gardening items (shovels, rakes, etc.) will be gratefully accepted.

 - To make a tax-deductible donation, please send a check – payable to Steep Rock Association, with “Judea Garden” on the memo line.

 - Steep Rock Association, Inc.

 Washington distribution is located in Bryan Memorial Town Hall and takes place on Mondays at 11:45 – 5:00 from July through October.
 The opening date for 2019 is tentatively scheduled for July 1, 2019.
 New Milford distribution is through the New Milford Social Services.
 Food Bank hours are Thursdays only from 9 a.m. until 4p.m. at the Social Services office.
 For more information on how to register, please visit the Social Services office.